-The Institute of Hungarian Linguistic, Literary and Cultural Studies comprises three departments: the Department of Ancient and Classical Hungarian Literature, the Department of Modern Hungarian Literature, Comparative Literature and Literary Theory, and the Department of Hungarian Linguistics.
+The Institute of Hungarian Linguistic, Literary and Cultural Studies comprises three departments: the Department of Early and Classical Hungarian Literature, the Department of Modern Hungarian Literature, Comparative Literature and Literary Theory, and the Department of Hungarian Linguistics.

 The fields of research in the Institute include early and classical Hungarian literature, history and theory of poetics, modern Hungarian literature, fairy tale studies, Hungarian literature abroad, genres of popular literature, theories of mediality, media studies of literature and Protestantism in view of literary and media theories.
 Linguistic studies within the Institute include mainly descriptive studies, applied linguistics — native language education, Hungarian as a foreign language, Hungarology (Hungarian studies), lexicography, terminology—, studies in pragmatics, and onomastics.
 The Institute hosts seven research groups: Research Group on Literature for Children and Young Adults, Contemporary Central European Novel Research Group, Stoicism and the Traditions of Modernism in Hungarian Literature, Research Group in Hungarology (Hungarian Studies), Research Group in Pragmatics, Research Group in Translanguaging.
 The Institute also hosts one of Hungary’s leading groups of Terminology Research (TERMIK).